LABSS/poly_dyn/README.md

 # poly_dyn
-Deffuant model for study democracy perception in the European population
+Deffuant model for studying democracy perception in the European population